-The operating agreement, as amended, provides, among other things, that the University gives UCMC the right to use and operate certain facilities.
+The operating agreement, as amended, provides, among other things, that the University provides UCMC the right to use and operate certain facilities.
 The operating agreement is coterminous with the affiliation agreement.

-The Lease Agreements provide, among other things, that UCMC will lease from the University certain of the healthcare facilities and land that UCMC operates and occupies.
+The lease agreements provide, among other things, that UCMC will lease from the University certain of the healthcare facilities and land that UCMC operates and occupies.
 The lease agreements are coterminous with the affiliation agreement.

 UCMC purchases various services from the University, including certain employee benefits, utilities, security, telecommunications, and insurance.
 In addition, certain UCMC accounting records are maintained by the University.
-During the years ended June 30, 2019 and 2018, the University charged UCMC \$31,036 and \$28,706, respectively, for utilities, security, telecommunications, insurance, and overhead.
+During the years ended June 30, 2020 and 2019, the University charged UCMC \$32,392 and \$31,036, respectively, for utilities, security, telecommunications, insurance, and overhead.

 The University's Division of Biological Sciences provides physician services to UCMC.
-In 2019 and 2018, UCMC recorded \$259,650 and \$252,587, respectively, in expense related to these services.
+In 2020 and 2019, UCMC recorded \$271,868 and \$259,650, respectively, in expense related to these services.

 UCMC's Board of Trustees adopted a plan of support under which it would provide annual net asset transfers to the University for support of academic programs in biology and medicine.
 All commitments under this plan are subject to the approval of UCMC's Board of Trustees and do not represent legally binding commitments until that approval.
 Unpaid portions of commitments approved by the UCMC Board of Trustees are reflected as current liabilities.
-UCMC recorded net asset transfers of \$71,750 in 2019 and 2018 for this support.
+UCMC recorded net asset transfers of \$71,750 in both 2020 and 2019 for this support.

-(5) Net Patient Service Revenue and Patient Receivables
+(5) Patient Service Revenue and Patient Receivables